Bug #7111

 Releasing the claw does not stop the drilling process and the ship can freely pass through the asteroid - suggests it's part of the ship connected somewhere else than to the Claw.
 That also explains the oscillation as it hangs on very long "arm".
 The structure of the ship is already broken in the quicksave.

-#2 Updated by Kasuha about 8 years ago
+#2 Updated by Kasuha over 8 years ago

 Also the 'inverted' look of the claw is probably related to #2321 and is another clue that the asteroid is connected to the ship multiple ways - the Claw connection is 'secondary' and goes the 'wrong' way, i.e. from the asteroid to the Claw.

-#3 Updated by GalFisk about 8 years ago
+#3 Updated by GalFisk over 8 years ago

 I was able to save my ship by editing the .sfs and changing connected = False and attached = False on the part with name PotatoRoid.